cstenkamp/siddata_server_docker/doc/install.md

     * Using Linux
 3. Using Docker for productive settings on Linux

-**Note that if you're developing for this project, you still have to follow the instructions at `doc/readme_developer.md`!!**
+**Note that if you're developing for this project, you still have to follow the instructions at [doc/readme_developer.md](https://github.com/virtUOS/siddata_server/blob/develop/doc/readme_developer.md)!!**

 ## Set up using Docker

+To learn more about docker, have a look at [doc/howto_docker.md](https://github.com/virtUOS/siddata_server/blob/develop/doc/howto_docker.md)!

 ### Installing Docker

+If you have installed Docker already (for example because you have installed the Frontend already), you can skip this step.

 #### Installing Docker on Windows
 * Install Docker Desktop for Windows (https://docs.docker.com/docker-for-windows/install).
 Installer is >500MB and installation requires a restart (and afterwards prompts to install https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) - but just follow the instructions of the installer.